fmount/openstack-ceph-collection/README.md

-# TripleO Ceph roles and script Collection (Victoria Cycle)
+# TripleO Ceph roles and script Collection (Wallaby Cycle)

-The purpose of this repo is to collect scripts, notes, playbooks for the next OpenStack cycle (V).
+The purpose of this repo is to collect scripts, notes, playbooks for the next OpenStack cycle (W).

 ## Deploy a TripleO lab